3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR Fusion: Experiment Result

 \subsection{Results of Image Crack Segmentation}

-Mean Intersection over Union (mIoU) is a prevalent evaluation criterion for semantic segmentation.
-IoU refers to the ratio of intersection and union between the predicted target area and the real target area. mIoU is the average of IoU for all classes. mIoU is calculated as follows:

-where \( N \) is the number of classes including background, \( X_{ii} \) represents the number of pixels correctly recognized as class \( i \), \( X_{ij} \) represents the number of pixels recognized as class \( j \) but actually class \( i \) and \( X_{ji} \) represents the number of pixels recognized as class \( i \) but actually class \( j \).
+This section first evaluates the effectiveness of the proposed segmentation refinement via SAM approach across various baseline segmentation models.
+Additionally, an ablation study is presented to analyze the contributions of the proposed modules, including prompt generation strategies and the segmentation quality assessment mechanism.

-In addition, DeepLabv3+ \citep{deeplab3+}, TransUnet \citep{TernausNet}, Swin-Transformer \citep{liu2021Swin}, and TernausNet \citep{TernausNet,pantoja-rosero_topo-loss_2022} were selected for comparison along with our foundation model refinement method.
-This comparison was conducted to assess the segmentation performance of refinement by SAM across different baselines.
+First, DeepLabv3+ \citep{deeplab3+}, TransUnet \citep{TernausNet}, Swin-Transformer \citep{liu2021Swin}, and TernausNet \citep{TernausNet,pantoja-rosero_topo-loss_2022} were selected as baseline models to assess the improvement brought by segmentation refinement via SAM.
 In practical engineering structure damage detection, crack image segmentation tasks often require the segmentation model to perform pixel-level segmentation of concrete cracks in diverse environments.
 To meet these demands, the performance of the networks was evaluated and compared under zero-shot, 10-shot, and 110-shot conditions.
-Furthermore, the SAM-refined results demonstrated substantial improvements in the generalization ability of SAM, particularly across novel scenarios and varied model architectures.
+Table~\ref{tab:performance} summarizes the IoU scores before and after applying segmentation refinement via SAM.
+The results show that segmentation refinement via SAM consistently improves performance across all baseline models.
+Under zero-shot conditions, an average improvement of approximately 7\% in IoU was observed, while under 10-shot conditions, an average improvement of about 5\% was achieved.
+Even under 110-shot settings, refinement maintained performance gains.